dolittle/Bifrost/Documentation/Tutorials/end_to_end.md

 From the CommandCoordinator comes an object containing information about the result of handling a command; CommandResult.
 In this you'll find details about validation, possible exceptions, security rules that might have been broken and such.
 It does not hold details about what happened in any event subscribers as they are not part of the unit of work of a command, but can be asynchronously processed.

 ### ReadModel

 Now that we've taken care of business and applied events, we must look at the consequences of this.
 Lets start with the end result, the data what we will have.
-In Bifrost we refer to this as a readmodel, and we have a marker interface called IReadModel.
+In Bifrost we refer to this as a readmodel, and we have a marker interface called ``IReadModel``.

-Lets go into the Read project and recreate the bounded context and the module structure; HumanResources.Employees.
+Lets go into the Read project and recreate the bounded context and the module structure;
+HumanResources.Employees.
 Add a class called Employee and make it look like below:

 ```cs